shrainu/ember-engine/README.md

 Ember Game Engine is a lightweight game engine which is focused around simplicity.

-> Version 0.07
+> Version 0.08

 ## Patch Notes

-- Switched from yaml to toml for config files.
-- Included rust toml parser dependency
+- Input event system.

 ## Features